 So, to all the women over 40, do you want to model?
-If so, start registering with some modeling forums.
+If so, create a Model Mayhem profile and start registering with some modeling forums.
 Work with photographers and have a great time.
 Use the pictures for your Facebook and family albums, or try to get some workshops, casting-photo shoots or real jobs from agencies.
 Enjoy it and, with a little luck, maybe you’ll get more than that out of it.

 It is not a shame to be over 40, and it is certainly not a shame to have your photographs out there.
 Be realistic about your ambition though— just do it when you want too.

 As for being realistic, no agency or client wants a 40 year old for a high fashion or lingerie shoot, unless you are really famous or a brand-face model.
 (Or if it is a specifically “40+” advertisement shoot).
 Try to learn about the various types of work available.
 For example, commercial is something completely different from fashion.
 Doing free work or work for artists is also a completely different world as lifestyle or photo shoots for business brochures.